Watzit/Curse-of-Strahd/Barovia/Locations/Castle Ravenloft/Rooms of Weeping.md

 This chamber has several exits, including a large set of double doors in the west wall, a door at each end of the north wall, and a door to the south.

-The painting above the fireplace depicts Tatyana,
+The painting above the fireplace depicts [[Tatyana]],

-a beautiful young woman with auburn hair.
-Strahd commissioned the painting over four centuries ago to impress his beloved.
-The fact that [[Ireena]] Kolyana looks exactly like Tatyana is proof to Strahd that both women were born with the same soul.
+a beautiful young woman with auburn hair. [[Strahd]] commissioned the painting over four centuries ago to impress his beloved.
+The fact that [[Ireena]] Kolyana looks exactly like [[Tatyana]] is proof to [[Strahd]] that both women were born with the same soul.

 The back wall of the fireplace contains a secret door, which is opened by lifting the poker from its stand.
 The fire must be extinguished in order for. anyone to reach the secret door safely.
 Otherwis_e,- a creaturi that enters the fireplace for the first time on a tm'!rc>r �ta�ts its, turn there takes s (ldlO) A�e o.�r1�ge:and'�atches fire..
 Until someone takes an action lo..iio'4se ;the flames on the creature, it takes � (ldlO) fi��·damage at the start. of each of its turns.
 (Ttii�· fire d��uig�·is.cumulative with the damage from standing in the:fireplace.).
 The secret door provides access to area K38.

 TREASURE
-The real treasure here is Strahd's collection of books­ over one thousand unique tomes in all.The collection is worth 80,000 gp.Transporting it would be a chailenge.
+The real treasure here is [[Strahd]]'s collection of books­ over one thousand unique tomes in all.The collection is worth 80,000 gp.Transporting it would be a chailenge.

 Roll a dl2 and consult the following table to deter­ mine the subject matter of a randomly chosen book.